simon-anders/htseq/trunk/doc/alignments.rst

    (first column of the SAM file) is the same for mate pairs, this arrangement can easily be achieved by sorting the SAM file lines lexicographically.
 (If your sorting tool cannot handle big files, try Ruan Jue's *msort*, available from the SOAP_ web site.)

+   Special care is taken to properly pair up multiple alignment lines for the same read.

 .. _SOAP: http://soap.genomics.org.cn